Early 2000s Kids, Rejoice: The Motorola RAZR Is Back

 In addition to normal selfie fare, the phone has some other fun camera features built in, such as Gesture Selfie, which captures photos when you raise an open palm in front of the camera, Auto Smile Capture, Night Vision, and Portrait mode.

-In terms of pricing and availability, the brand new phone will be available to pre order in the UK starting in December, with no word yet on how much the handset will cost.
+In terms of pricing and availability, the brand new phone will be available on motorola.com in early 2020.
 Soon we can all channel that iconic photo of Paris Hilton holding up a hot pink RAZR on a red carpet.

 Advertisement